subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/intro.md

 ## Welcome to Subnet
-Welcome to the intro of the Subnet book.
-We are glad to see you here.
+We are glad to see you here!
+Subnet is a web3 social media platform.
-This book describes the Subnet v0.1.0 platform.
-Read it to learn all about Subnet.
+This book describes the Subnet platform.
+Subnet is an opinionated project with specific concrete values.
+This book outlines these values as well as the software design of the platform that was established to facilitate these values in practice.

 ## TL;DR